 What does the Student Time Spent statistic represent?

-In the educator dashboard, there is a table with downloadable data that displays the exact time a student has spent watching videos.
+In the educator dashboard, there is a table with downloadable data that displays the time a student has spent watching videos.

-This represents the real-world time the student has spent.
 Here are some important considerations to keep in mind:

 - Each chapter includes text and practice quiz questions alongside the videos.
 The time tracker does not measure the time they spend reading or doing questions.
 It only measures the time spent watching the videos in real-time.
 We plan to change this in the future, and include the time spent reading and engaging with questions too, so that you can get a real-world measurement of a student's time studying rather than just watching videos.
 We haven't done this yet though.